wp-plugins/laudd-social-sharing/README.txt

 * The toolbar is responsive, in that it automatically adjusts its user interface depending on whether the user is visiting your website from a PC, tablet or smartphone.
 * Users get 10 points on sign up, and earn two points for every visit they generate through content they have shared using this toolbar.
 * If a user runs out of points, he or she can conveniently review previously read articles and share it from within the page he or she is viewing.
 * You can automatically or manually mark premium content in any post.
-Points earned through Laudd can be used to view premium content.
+Points earned can be used to view premium content.

 == Installation ==
 	Please see note on Permalink Style at the bottom of this section before using the Laudd plugin.